kabirbaidhya/learn-python-django-web/units/python/4/conditionals-and-loops.md

 Loops are the programming constructs that allow us execute or iterate over a statement block multiple times depending upon some condition.

-Generally we'll use two types of loops in python:
+Generally we use two types of loops in python:
  1. While Loop
  2. For Loop